 How do I prevent messages from being filtered?

-Personalize the content that is sent to each contact.
+To percent messages from being filtered, personalize the content that is sent to each contact.
 If the same text is being sent to multiple contacts in quick succession, you may be flagged as spam.
 Utilize merge fields and vary the content in each text per recipient.

 - Do not send generic Google Drive links (drive.google.com) or shortened links (bit.ly, clicky.me, goo.gl, ow.ly, tiny.cc, tinyurl.com, etc) because these are commonly used in spam texts.
 When sending a link, use the original URL, such as a link to your branded website.

 - Avoid spam words that make exaggerated claims and promises (100%, extra cash, free info, risk-free, etc.).

 - Avoid spam words that create unnecessary urgency and pressure (apply now, call today, exclusive deal, what are you waiting for?).

 - Avoid text containing spammy language/capitalization (no cost, credit check, no fees, no interest, FREE, CALL NOW).

 - Avoid spam words/symbols that are legalese (Loans, Mortgage rates, offer, pre-approved, refinance, credit score, $).

 Note: When buying or selling a home, some of these phrases are expected.
 That is why there are other considerations in determining the legitimacy of a message.
 However, no automatic system is perfect.
 If you feel you are being inaccurately filtered because of one of these phrases, please contact email@example.com with the three most recent examples.
 With this information, we will investigate and open a dispute with the carrier.